Firelight (1964 film): Production and music

 Spielberg composed the music for Firelight, his first original score, on his clarinet.
 Spielberg's mother, a former pianist, transposed the score to piano and then to sheet music.
 The Arcadia High School band then performed the score for the film.

 The film was shot on weekends and evenings.
 Many scenes were shot at the Spielberg home and near the garage.
 Outside shots were filmed in scrub land near Spielberg's home and school.

 Release and analysis

-Firelight premiered on March 24, 1964, at Spielberg's local cinema, the Phoenix Little Theatre, in Phoenix, Arizona.
+Firelight was premiered on March 24, 1964, at Spielberg's local cinema, the Phoenix Little Theatre, in Phoenix, Arizona.
+Spielberg's father had hired the venue for the evening for $400.
 Spielberg managed to sell (through the use of advertising by friends and family) 500 tickets at one dollar each.
+"I counted the receipts that night", Spielberg recalled, "And we charged a dollar a ticket.
+Five hundred people came to the movie and I think somebody probably paid two dollars, because we made one dollar profit that night, and that was it."

 Excerpts of Firelight show a distinct Spielberg visual style and his use of tracking shots.
 Firelight came to form a basis of Spielberg's later hit movie Close Encounters of the Third Kind.